pnochisaki/young-inglewood/notes.md

 - Membership page: widen the more details
 - col. 2, 4, 5 decrease width, col 3 increase
 - h1, remove forced lowercase
+- credit links in new browser window
+-
 GO LIVE
 - -
-Check Credit links
+Check Credit links in the CMS
-credit links in new browser